 Mengele's experiments represent only a few of the approximate 180 procedures conducted on humans in more than 30 "laboratories" scattered about the Third Reich.

-The war turns against Germany in the winter of 1942-43 when the Sixth Army is defeated at Stalingrad.
+The war turns against Germany in the winter of 1942-43 when the Sixth Army is defeated by Soviet forces at Stalingrad.
 By the end of 1943, the Soviets have broken through the German siege of Leningrad (now Saint Petersburg) and recaptured much of the Ukrainian Republic.

 1945 - Auschwitz is evacuated on 18 January and liberated by the Soviet Army on the 27 January.
 Of the 3,000 children involved in Mengele's experiments at Auschwitz only about 200 remain alive.

-The majority of the dead have been killed in gas chambers.
+The majority of the victims died in gas chambers.

 Following the evacuation of Auschwitz, Mengele is transferred to Gross Rosen concentration camp in Silesia, 280 km west of Auschwitz.
 He flees further west on 18 February, eight days before Gross Rosen is liberated.